-- 1. Apply marine sealant to the threads of the three, #10 x 1-3/4", self-tapping screws to prevent water seepage into the transom (Figure 5).
+- Apply marine sealant to the threads of the three, #10 x 1-3/4", self-tapping screws to prevent water seepage into the transom (see Figure 5).
 Screw the bracket (and shim if needed) to the hull.
-Do not tighten the screws at this time. - 2.
-Using the vertical adjustment space on the bracket slots, slide the bracket up or down until the distance between the bottom left corner and the bottom of the transom equals 38mm (1-1/2").
+Do not tighten the screws. - Using the vertical adjustment space on the bracket slots, slide the bracket up or down until the distance between the bottom left corner and the bottom of the transom equals 38mm (1-1/2").
 Tighten the screws.